fvaleri/strimzi-debugging/sessions/001/README.md

 ## Deploying a Kafka Cluster

 This session demonstrates how to deploy a Kafka cluster to Kubernetes using the Strimzi operator.
-You can use the `init.sh` script to initialize or reset your test environment easily.
+We can use the `init.sh` script to initialize or reset your test environment easily.

 > [!IMPORTANT]
 > Login first if your Kubernetes cluster requires authentication.